coolengineer/excel2json/README.md

 ### '!' prefixed sheet name ###

-You can insert '!' mark before a sheet name which is not considerred to be parsed.
+You can insert '!' mark before a sheet name which will not be considered to be parsed.
 For e.g. '!Samples', '!Test' or '!Templates'.

 ## RUN Excel2Json.js ##